1- Sisters Reunited

 “She’s making decisions about our relationship, thinking that I can’t handle her past or any kind of baggage she might come with.”
 He looks out at the grassy lands beyond his grasp.
 “I know she’s been through a lot.
 I don’t need the details to know she’s scared of getting hurt again or having someone take everything away from her, but I hate that she’s practically running away from her problems.”

 “Did you tell her that?
 Honesty serves as the best policy with my sister.
 She thinks about everyone around her while ignoring her own needs.
 She has learned to make a loved one’s life better, even if it’s at the cost of her own.
-She needs someone to remind her once in a while that she needs to live for herself too.”
+She needs someone to remind her occasionally that she needs to live for herself too.”

 “I guess I’ll tell her how I feel when she comes back.”
-He sighs before heading back into the office, “I’m going to finish the application process for the team and then I’m going to start preparing for our party tomorrow.
-You and Cole can take the truck out to get supplies.
-I want everyone else to finish their chores and work on their weakness.”
+He sighs before heading back into the office, “I’m going to finish going through the files of the new horses.
+Then, I’m going to start preparing for our party tomorrow.
+You and Cole can take the truck out to get supplies.”

-“Got it, Luke.
-And remember, I’m always here if you need me.
-You and I know her the best.”
-Scarlet hurries off to tell the others about their new assignments.
-Sadly, Luke had paired her with Cole, again, in which they would be within five meters of each other.
-Hopefully, it doesn’t get awkward.
+Sadly, Lincoln had paired her with Cole, again, in which they would be within five meters of each other.
+Hopefully, it doesn’t get too awkward.
+It usually does.

 “What theme do you want to do?”
-Cole asks Scarlet as they turn around to travel down the candy aisle, one more time.
+Cole asks Scarlett as they turn around to travel down the candy aisle, one more time.